 - Remodel/Renovation contractors in case they wish to age in place

 - Factors and trends in housing, retirement income and finance specific to those 50 and over

 - Identifying and protecting seniors from finance, mortgage and loan scams that target this demographic

-- Housing for Older Persons Act (HOPA), senior communities and housing restrictions
+- Aware of Housing for Older Persons Act (HOPA), senior communities and housing restrictions

-- Using Reverse mortgages, 401k accounts, IRAs and pensions as part of wealth management and to assist in real estate transactions
+- Advisers for Home Equity Conversion Mortgages, Reverse mortgages, 401k accounts, IRAs and pensions as part of wealth management and to assist in real estate transactions

-- Helping your parent or senior loved-one understand how Medicaid, Medicare and Social Security can benefit their real estate decisions
+- Protecting a parent or senior loved-one from losing access to Medicaid, Medicare, VA or Social Security benefits when selling their real estate

-Atlanta Seniors Real Estate Team provides holistic real estate services for the unique needs of seniors and their families.
+Atlanta Seniors Real Estate Team provides holistic real estate services for the unique needs of older adults and their families.
 Contact a Seniors Real Estate Specialist today!

 “Senior Move Managers take the stress out of moving.
 We work together with the senior and their family to decide which belongings will go to the new home, then work with them to manage what to do with the rest (sell, donate or dispose).
 We coordinate packing and moving and then completely unpack the new home; including hanging pictures and making the beds.”

 Ginsberg said, “The first step is for the senior to identify what they will take with them and what they would like family members to have – and that’s the hard part.
 This is the first time in history that we have two generations downsizing at once – and none of the “children” want any of their parents’ belongings.
 Which means that many items like china, crystal and silver are not holding up in value for re-sale.
 Perhaps it would be better to focus on what I like to call ‘Doing Good While Downsizing’.
 Why not donate items to a local charity who will make sure your items go to people in need who will appreciate them?”